goncalopalaio/fibre-wallpaper/README.md

 - [ ] Allow the user to change colors through the settings screen.
 - [ ] Review handling of frame updates and everything that happens in GLWallpaperService.

+## Changelog
+- Conversion of most files to Kotlin.
+- Cleanup to remove deprecated file APIs.
+Replaced with a Broadcast receiver.